+The adapter enables secure connection functionality to all participants that are in the network.
+This includes the possibility to search and interact with interested party is the first step in the governance and control.
+Using the identifiers and credentials a secure protocol is applied to grant and revoke the access to digital assets, in DEDE's case the latter is smart meter data.
 The privacy by design allows to create the connections with no private data sharing between participants.
 This information lies in each participant wallet (onboard the infrastructure they control like mobile app, local instance, datahub component).
 There is constant monitoring and event registering procedure in place that is secured by creating immutable evidence.
 These events can be trusted by all participants and be verified by third parties for auditability and regulatory purposes.
 The DEDE adapter's implementation to the national datahubs is practical contribution from SOFIE project to solve the security network code, platforms interoperability challenges.

-2.2.2.4 LMF Ericsson's Assets:
+LMF Ericsson's Assets: